fmanjencic/CSS-Nutrition-Label/README.md

 # CSS-Nutrition-Label
-A sample nutrition label constructed with HTML and CSS to practice CSS typography.
+A sample nutrition label constructed with HTML and CSS for the purpose of honing CSS typography skills.

 ***
 ![Nutrition Label](sampleimage.PNG)